 Signs will be posted at each building’s entrances and displayed in prominent, visible areas to inform all individuals entering or occupying NYU property that smoking is prohibited.

 This success of policy depends on the thoughtfulness, consideration, and cooperation of smokers and non-smokers.
 It is the responsibility of all members of the University community to comply with this policy.

+Conflicts among employees related to smoking should be brought to the attention of the appropriate supervisory personnel and, if necessary, referred to the Human Resources Officer for the respective unit.
+Conflicts among students should be referred to the Judicial Affairs Office for Student Affairs or if the conflict occurs outside of business hours, the conflict should be referred to the NYU Division of Public Safety.
 Members of the NYU community alleged to be smoking in University facilities or on University property in violation of this policy may be subject to disciplinary action through the applicable process.
 Students alleged to be violating the policy are subject to disciplinary action through the appropriate student judicial process.
 Visitors, including vendors, contractors and any service providers, will be subject to whatever remedies are available to the University.

 In accordance with the applicable law and NYU policy, any individual can voice objections to smoke that gathers in any smoke-free area without fear of retaliation.